-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9, while the X100F was followed by the Fujifilm X100V.
+Both the X100F and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+The E-PL8 was replaced by the Olympus E-PL9, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what is the bottom line?
 Is the Fujifilm X100F better than the Olympus E-PL8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.